 After completing the Quartz Trail

 At this point, if you want to call it quits before the last, short, brutal climb you can hop onto the adjacent Cave Creek Road.
 If you gut out the last climb you pass dangerously close to a condo association's pool and spa.
-Resist jumping over the fence and head back into town for lunch at Big Earl's Greasy Eats.
+Resist jumping over the fence for a swim and head back into town for lunch at one of Cave Creek's many great hangout spots!
 It'll be a ride and a meal you won't soon forget.

 The Spur Cross Conservation Area is located adjacent to the Tonto National Forest and contains Hohocom ruins, petroglyphs, and "pit houses" dating back to 800-1100 AD.
 It was also the site of one of the earliest "dude ranches" in Arizona and one of the richest gold mines around the turn of the twentieth century.